 We are using routine data collected from GP practices on the tests ordered for these patients, to see how much variation there is.
 Alongside this, we have reviewed the national guidelines and the recommendations they make.

-We are also reviewing studies that have already been done on this topic and the methods that were used.
-An expert group will then discuss the results and plan a grant application for a larger study.
+An expert group will discuss the results and plan a grant application for a larger study.

 This project could improve consistency in how chronic conditions are monitored in GP practices.
 This is likely to mean fewer tests are performed, reducing the risks around over-testing.
 We are also creating methods for other researchers to use to develop testing recommendations for other long-term conditions treated in GP surgeries.